-Hilltown Land Trust has a new 4-mile loop trail trail in addition to the original 1.2-mile trail developed in 2007 on part of the 379-acre property donated to the HLT by Frank Stevens on Pisgah Road in Huntington.
-The newly expanded trails wind through a wooded landscape studded with hundreds of large boulders covered in mosses, ferns and lichens.
+A longer 4-mile loop trail and a shorter 1.2 mile loop trail provide many recreation options on the Stevens Property, off of Pisgah Road in Huntington and Rhodes Road in Westhampton.
+These trails wind through a wooded landscape studded with hundreds of large boulders covered in mosses, ferns and lichens.
 They climb up and down steep slopes and cross a moist stream valley in three places.
 Other features include a very early cellar hole and maple sugarhouse ruin.
 Expect lots of early spring wildflowers and a great variety of ferns, and look for signs of moose, deer, bear, coyote, porcupine, and many other mammals.

-At the highest point on Route 66, 0.4 mile West of the Westhampton-Huntington town line, turn North off Route 66 onto Allen Coit Road.
+Pisgah Road: At the highest point on Route 66, 0.4 mile west of the Westhampton-Huntington town line, turn north off Route 66 onto Allen Coit Road.
 Go 0.4 mile to the intersection with Pisgah Road and bear right onto Pisgah.
-Go 2.4 mile North from that intersection to HLT’s marked parking pullout and small clearing at break in stone wall on the right.
-Trail leaves the North side of the clearing, heading first slightly downhill and soon turning right and uphill.
+Go 2.4 mile north from that intersection to HLT’s marked parking pullout and small clearing at break in stone wall on the right.
+Trail begins to the right of the kiosk.